martindyrba/DeepLearningInteractiveVis/README.md

 # Deep Learning Interactive Visualization

-This folder contains all code to learn a deep learning model to detect Alzheimer's disease and visualize contributing brain regions with high relevance.
+This project contains all code to learn a deep learning model to detect Alzheimer's disease and visualize contributing brain regions with high relevance.
 The model structure has higher stability for whole-brain data as the first model which used only on hippocampal coronal slices as input (reduced field-of-view).
 Publishing of the results is submitted (Dec.
 2020).
 You can find the preprint on [arXiv:2012.10294](https://arxiv.org/abs/2012.10294)